bambora/checkout-woocommerce/bambora-online-checkout/readme.txt

 = 4.0.4 =
 * Adds more logging and exception handling to getPaymentType
-* Fix for log beeing flooded
+* Fix for log being flooded

 = 4.0.3 =
 * Adds Payment Type and logo to Order detail page in the backoffice